jimporter/mike/README.md

       javascript_dir: js      # the directory to put the version selector's JS
 ```

-Note: If you have existing documentation on your `gh-pages` branch, you may want
+Note: If you have existing documentation on your `gh-pages` branch, you may also
-to delete the old documentation before building your new versioned docs via
+want to delete the old documentation before building your new versioned docs via
 [`mike delete --all`](#deleting-docs).)

 ### Building Your Docs